 from Sandy Estabrooks Guide to the Abacos, Bahamas

-These blue hole photos were taken June '07 (S.E.).
-Location: From the Green Turtle Ferry dock head south on the main Abaco road.
-Turn right on the first road heading west.
-In exactly 2.6 miles there is turn off to the left.
+These blue hole photos were taken by myself at a location near Treasure Cay.
+From the Green Turtle Ferry dock head south on the main Abaco road.
+In approximately 2.6 miles there is turn off to the left.
 You will find the blue hole after about 500 yards.
 The water is sapphire blue and over 200 feet deep at this location.
 Now that we've told where it is, please respect the environment and don't throw anything in the blue hole.
-Short Video

 The Blue Holes of Abaco

-Recently Paleontologist Gary Morgan has taken up residence in the Abacos to study the remains of prehistoric creatures found in the depths of one such Blue Hole called the Sawmill Sink located in south Abaco.
+Paleontologist Gary Morgan took up residence in the Abacos to study the remains of prehistoric creatures found in the depths of one such Blue Hole called the Sawmill Sink located in south Abaco.
 He is assisted by diver Brian Kaluk and project coordinator Nancy Albury.
 While under exploration the area is off limits to the public.
-More recently, 2010, Marc Laukien produced a short movie, a journey to "The Crystal Caves of Abaco".
-It's mesmerizingly beautiful and in Hi Def linked below.
-Late in 2011 saw almost frenzied activity by scientists because it was determined that the deep microbial waters in blue holes could be similar to those on the outer planets and moons of our solar system.
+Marc Laukien produced a short movie, a journey to "The Crystal Caves of Abaco", it's linked below.
+It's mesmerizingly beautiful and in Hi Def.
+2012 saw almost frenzied activity by scientists because it was determined that the deep microbial waters in blue holes could be similar to those on the outer planets and moons of our solar system.
 Want to know more, Google "Abaco blue holes similarity planets" and stay tuned.

 Back to Abaco Guide